JuliaGraphics/Luxor.jl/docs/src/tutorial/design-a-logo.md

 ## Extra credit

+### 1. Randomize

+Try refactoring your code so that you can automatically run through various parameter ranges.
+You could create many drawings with automatically-generated  filenames...

-### 1. Remember the random values
+### 2. Remember the random values

-Using random numbers is a great way to find new patterns and shapes; but unless you know what the values are, you can't reproduce them.
+Using random numbers is a great way to find new patterns and shapes; but unless you know what values were used, you can't easily reproduce them.
+It's frustrating to produce something really good but not know what values were used to make it.
 So modify the code so that the random numbers are remembered, and drawn on the screen (you can use the `text(str, position)` function),

-### 2. Backgrounds

-Because there's no background, the SVG or PNG image created will have a transparent background.
-This is usually what you want for an icon or logo.
-But this design might look good against a darker colored background.
-Use `background()` or `paint()` and experiment.

-### 3. Randomize

-Try refactoring your code so that you can automatically run through various parameter ranges.